Anxiety Therapist For Online Therapy

 • MHC, LMHC: These acronyms represent those with a master's degree in mental health counseling.
 Those with an L are licensed, while those with an MHC are working toward limited licensure.
 Mental health counselors and social workers receive similar training in their master's programs.

-3. Ask about experience treating anxiety disorders
+3. Ask about experience treating stress and anxiety disorder

 Getty/AnnaStills